-Day 2: Learn the three carving grips necessary to safely and effectively use the slöjd knife.
-Practice carving techniques and transform our blanks into refined and finished Butter Knives.
-We will also learn & apply different finishing techniques, such as sanding, burnishing, and oil selection.
+Throughout this four-hour course, we will explore wood types and selection, navigate wood grain, learn specific wood carving hand tools, and learn the three carving grips necessary to safely and effectively use the slöjd knife.
+We will also practice carving techniques and transform our pre-axed blanks into refined and functional butter knives, as well as learn and apply different finishing techniques, such as sanding, burnishing, and oil selection.

 What You Will Learn: